kins-dev/igrill-smoker/documentation/iGrill_smoker_design.md

 <!-- markdownlint-enable MD039 -->
 ## Introduction

 There are a lot of moving parts in this project, so this is an attempt to document those parts and how they interact.
+Additionally this a moving target, so some information can be out of date.

 ## Sources